 Diabetic Retinopathy Prevention

-The risk of diabetic retinopathy can be dramatically reduced by proper diet, exercise, blood pressure control, and avoiding alcohol and cigarettes.
+The risk of diabetic retinopathy can be dramatically reduced by maintaining glucose levels as directed by the doctor monitoring your diabetes.
+In addition, proper diet, exercise, blood pressure control, and avoiding smoking are very important.
 If diabetic retinopathy develops, early detection allows for a better treatment outcome.
 If you have diabetes, be sure to get your eyes checked with a dilated eye exam every year.

-For more detailed information on other eye conditions we treat please select a topic below:
+For more detailed information on other eye conditions treated by our practice, please select a topic below: